 Like I said, vibrant yet muted.
 So you get great pops of colour that can be worn at work or in any other formal setting.
 The lasting power is good as well, they didn’t shift or fade and only came off when I was ready for them to.
 They blend and apply really well also.

-The lip cream really is in the metallic formula, and so my love for it is…whatever, it looks terrible on me.
+The lip cream is in the metallic formula, and so my love for it is…whatever, it looks terrible on me.
 I can wear it if I use a neutral brown liner heavily and blend it in.
-However it is the only one of all the metallic formulas that I’ve tried that actually show up on my lips looking dry and cracked.
-It doesn’t feel like it though, and I’m saying that with the caveat that it is Spring, so I am blowing my nose a lot and the skin on my face, and thus my lips are much dryer than normal so that could be a factor as well.
-That aside, the colour choice, for me, is balls.
-I just cannot wear certain metallics, the closer they veer to brown or in this case bronze, the less wearable they become for me.
+However it is the only one of all the metallic formulas that I’ve tried that actually shows up on my lips looking dry and cracked.
+It doesn’t feel like it though, but I’m saying dry looking with the caveat that it is Spring so I am blowing my nose a lot.
+Right now the skin on my face and my lips are much dryer than normal, so that could be a factor as well.
+That aside, the colour choice, for me is balls.
+I just cannot wear certain metallic shades, the closer they veer to brown or in this case bronze, the less wearable they become for me.

 Now you may be asking yourself, why the hell Cleo, would you purchase this new powder highlighter when you hated the others so much?
-Well one, it was rose gold and two I was hopeful.
+Well one, it was rose gold, and two I was hopeful.
 Turns out that hope was pretty well placed cause the formula feels better and different.
 Where the others were really chunky, this was only slightly and it blends out a lot better than those did.
 Plus, it’s more subtle, you do wind up picking a lot up with your brush, but it also doesn’t sink into acne marks like the others.
-If I were going to compare this to the latest round of highlighters that I purchased from Too Faced, I would go with Too Faced.
-They’re just better texturally and finish-wise.
+If I were going to compare or choose between this to the latest round of highlighters that I purchased from Too Faced, I would go with Too Faced.
+They’re just a better texture and finish.